TeamMrWeb/parches-chat/docs/queryType.md

 # QueryType

-Root query type
+Parches Chat Root query type, contains all queries provided by the API.

 ## > hello

-Hello World!
+A simple test query that returns "Hello World!"

 > Returns _**String**_

 ## > users

-List of all users
+Returns all users from the database.

 > Returns _**[UserType]**_

 ## > user

-Get a user by id, email or username
+Get a user by id.

 #### Arguments